SafeFlow: Safe Robot Motion Planning with Flow Matching via Control Barrier Functions: Introduction

-To overcome these challenges, we turn to Flow Matching (FM)—a recently emerging generative modeling framework that offers a promising alternative to diffusion models.
-Instead of relying on stochastic processes, FM defines a deterministic flow field—governed by an ordinary differential equation (ODE)—that smoothly transforms samples from a simple prior distribution into target data samples.
-FM has demonstrated strong performance across several domains, including image synthesis, video generation, speech, proteins, and robot trajectory learning, largely due to its numerical stability, training simplicity, and efficient inference.
-More importantly, the FM framework is amenable to explicit constraint integration, making it a natural candidate for generating safe robot motions.
+To overcome these challenges, we turn to flow matching (FM), which is a recently emerging generative modeling framework offering a promising alternative to diffusion models~\cite{lipman2023ICLRflow}.
+Instead of relying on stochastic processes, FM defines a deterministic flow field—governed by an ordinary differential equation—that smoothly transforms samples from a simple prior distribution into target data samples~\cite{Kornilov2024NeurIPSOptimal}.
+More importantly, the FM framework is amenable to explicit constraint integration, making it a natural candidate for generating safe robot motions~\cite{liu2023ICLRflow, Xie2024ICMLReflected} as shown in \cref{fig_intro}.

-In this work, we introduce Safe Flow Matching (SafeFM), a novel method for constraint-aware motion planning that combines the efficiency and flexibility of flow matching with the formal safety guarantees provided by Control Barrier Functions (CBFs).
-SafeFM learns a continuous-time vector field that maps random waypoints from a prior distribution to goal-directed robot trajectories, while simultaneously ensuring that the generated trajectories respect predefined safety constraints throughout the entire flow.
-By leveraging finite-time flow invariance principles, we embed safety specifications directly into the learned dynamics, enabling real-time generation of safe and feasible motions without sacrificing generation quality or expressiveness.

-To evaluate the efficacy of SafeFM, we conduct extensive experiments across several simulated and real-world scenarios, including planar robot navigation, 7-DoF robotic arm manipulation, and environments with unseen obstacle configurations.
-We compare SafeFM to both diffusion-based approaches and unconstrained flow-based baselines, demonstrating that our method consistently achieves higher success rates, lower violation of safety constraints, and significantly faster inference times.
-The main contributions of this paper are: \begin{itemize}[left=0pt,itemsep=0pt] \item We propose SafeFM, a novel flow matching framework for robot motion planning under safety constraints. \item We introduce a theoretically grounded integration of control barrier functions into flow-based generative models to ensure safe trajectory generation. \item We empirically demonstrate the superior safety, efficiency, and generalization capabilities of SafeFM across multiple tasks. \end{itemize}

-\section{Related Work}
+\subsection{Related Work}

 Generative models for robot learning have gained considerable attention in recent years.
 This section reviews recent advancements in diffusion-based and flow-based methods, with a focus on their applications to robot learning.